-How will current trends transform American higher education over the course of the next twenty years?
+From the renowned futurist, a look at how current trends will transform American higher education over the next twenty years.

-Winner of the Most Significant Futures Work by the Association of Professional Futrists
+Winner of the Most Significant Futures Work by the Association of Professional Futrists, Silver Winner of Foreword INDIES Award - Education by the FOREWORD Reviews

 The outlook for the future of colleges and universities is uncertain.
 Financial stresses, changing student populations, and rapidly developing technologies all pose significant challenges to the nation's colleges and universities.
 In Academia Next, futurist and higher education expert Bryan Alexander addresses these evolving trends to better understand higher education's next generation.